Top 100 Healthy Eating Blogs and Websites You Need To Know About

 Lots of others love it too, and it was probably due to how witty the pair were that their blog really caught on with readers.
 Their readership is now at a million per month, which is an incredible number for a health and fitness blog.

-Fit Bottomed Girls has a secondary site that’s just focused on healthy eating, and it’s called Fit Bottomed Eats.
+Fit Bottomed Girls has a secondary site that’s just focused on healthy eating, and it’s called Fit Bottomed Girls.
 It’s all about how to eat well and maintain a good body.
 It offers solid eating tips, shows you how to prepare healthy food, and it also gives away lots of key information regarding nutrition.

 With Food and Love

 With Food and Love is maintained by Sherrie Castellano, a woman whose interest in healthy eating grew when she was told she has celiac disease.